 9. Xiao Long Bao - China

 With their ancient dim sum traditions, China is perhaps rightly regarded as dumpling HQ.
 For all the intricate flavours on display, xiao long bao are a cut above the rest.
-Steamed dumplings stuffed with a variety of delicious meaty fillings, these balls of joy are served in bowls of steaming broth, meaning that xiao long bao offer diners the best of both worlds.
+Steamed dumplings stuffed with a variety of delicious meaty fillings, as well as liquifying cubes of flavourful stock, xiao long bao offer diners the best of both soup and snacks.

 Stuffing things into dough is a culinary dance as old as time itself.
 With so many different types of pastry and near infinite fillings available, there is no limit to the number of dumplings that it’s possible to produce.
 For anyone who wants to taste true greatness, however, these nine are the only place to start.